Rise-Vision/oauth-token-provider/README.md

 First you need to have NPM and NodeJS installed.

-You will also need to also have Redis server installed and running before running the OAuth Token Provider.
+You will also need to have Redis server installed and running before running the OAuth Token Provider.

 Then you can clone the project with the following command
 ```